e-carlin/CS475_OS/reversePolishNotation/README.md

 	$ make clean

 Note:
-This was compiled on the provided VM using gcc.
+This was compiled on the provided 32-Bit Ubuntu
+image using gcc.